 Given the charge, this report focuses on the oversight of genetic testing and the application of genetic information in patient care and management.
 In developing the report, the Committee came to appreciate that many of the issues subject to its review of genetic tests were similar to those of other complex laboratory tests.
-As such, the discussions and recommendations on the analytical validity, clinical validity, and clinical utility of genetic testing; possible gaps in testing oversight that may lead to harms; evidence development for oversight of genetic and genomic tests; and new approaches to demonstrate the clinical validity and clinical utility of genetic testing in clinical practice could well be applied more broadly to improve the quality of all laboratory tests.
+As such, the discussions and recommendations on the analytical validity, clinical validity, and clinical utility of genetic testing; possible gaps in testing oversight that may lead to harms; evidence development for oversight of genetic testing in clinical practice could well be applied more broadly to improve the quality of all laboratory tests.